gaffe23/gaffe-ota2/switchy/README.md

 	e│☃├_±⎼⎺┤⎻(▮)                           = ?
 	→→→ e│☃├ed ┬☃├▒ ▮ →→→

 It messed up my terminal again, but at least I can see that it's outputting junk characters one-by-one.
-Looks like there are 34 of them.
+It called `write` 34 times, once for each character of the junk output.

-Anyway, it seems like this is about all of the insight that we're going to be able to get without disassembling the program, so let's load it up in good ol' `gdb`.
-Actually, I'm going to use [gdb-peda](https://github.com/longld/peda), which adds quite a lot of helpful displays and commands to `gdb`.
+Anyway, there doesn't seem to be anything else very interesting-looking in the output of `strace`.
+It's time to start disassembling the program, so let's load it up in good ol' `gdb`.
+I'm going to use [gdb-peda](https://github.com/longld/peda), which adds quite a lot of helpful displays and commands to `gdb`.

 	gdb-peda$ b main
 	Breakpoint 1 at 0x80486d9
 	gdb-peda$ r
 	Starting program: /home/ubuntu/ctf/2015/ota2/switchy/7fcdb7907692cbd6ea87600ab11377b3
 	Breakpoint 1, 0x080486d9 in main ()
+	[...]
 	gdb-peda$ disas main
 	Dump of assembler code for function main:
 	   0x080486d0 <+0>:     push   ebp